 Professional Sports Are Still Missing the Mark

 NFL players are still at significant risk.
 In addition to all the undiagnosed concussions and sub-concussive hits, it seems that even in the face of an obvious concussion, players may still be unprotected and ill-served.
-For example, in September of this year, the 2015 NFL MVP Cam Newton suffered some clear helmet-to-helmet hits, one of which left him lying on the ground clutching his helmet in pain.
+For example, in September 2016, the 2015 NFL MVP Cam Newton suffered some clear helmet-to-helmet hits, one of which left him lying on the ground clutching his helmet in pain.
 Despite the medical team presence and clear concussion protocols in place, dazed and confused, he was deemed able to continue to play!
 This move was widely criticized (and for good reason).

 Sub-Concussive Hits Are Dangerous as Well